AnopGoswami/ANG-Validator/README.md

-[ANG Validator] - jQuery form validation plugin
+[ANG Validator] - jQuery Form validation plugin
 ================================

 The jQuery form validation plugin  makes easier to apply validations on html form field.
 It has many